Despite the associated risk for death and cognitive decline, "off-label" prescribing of antipsychotics in patients with dementia has increased.

 These data indicate that cortisol levels may contribute to the cognitive decline observed in elderly adults with late-life depression.

 Administering the Visual Association Test improves the predictive value of the Mini-Mental State Examination score for dementia.

 In this retrospective study, Traumatic Brain Injury (TBI) was associated with a doubling in deaths by suicide, especially within the 6 months post-TBI.

-Individuals with medical contact for traumatic brain injury have increased risk of suicide.
+Individuals with medical contact for traumatic brain injury have increased risk for suicide.

 Further assessment of this relationship and its underlying mechanisms may help clinicians anticipate the likelihood of patients' adherence to risk-reducing habits.

 Abstinence in midlife and consumption of more than 14 units of alcohol per week are associated with increased risk of dementia.